Here’s how to use xlsexport() function.

 @a |

-Write data after the last row according to the current format if the target Excel file or/and the target sheet exists; if sheet s exists in the original file but it doesn’t exist in the target Excel file, automatically create a sheet with name s in the Excel file |
+Write data after the last row according to the current format if the target Excel file or/and the target sheet exists.
+If @t option is also present, the last non-empty row of the original file/sheet is treated as headers and will be overwritten by headers of the target file. |

 @k |

-If the target Excel file exists, retain it and replace the target sheet only.
-If parameter s is absent, replace the first sheet of the target Excel file; if s is present, replace sheet s |
+If the target Excel file exists, retain it.
+When parameter s is present, replace sheet s in the original Excel file only; when it is absent, replace the first sheet of the original Excel file. |

 @w |

-Use this option when parameter A is a sequence of sequences or a string delimited by /tab; it cannot work with both @t and @c, and requires the absence of parameters x:F |
+Use this option when parameter A is a sequence of sequences or a string delimited by CR/tab; it does not work with both @t and @c, and does not need parameters x:F. |

 @p |

-If the table sequence/cursor to be exported is a sequence of sequence, use this option to transpose rows to columns before writing data to a target Excel file; the option must work with @w option |
+When parameter A is a sequence of sequences, use this option to transpose “first-column-then-row” form of data structure before writing data to a target Excel file; the option must work with @w option.
+Ignore this option when parameter A is a string delimited by CR/tab. |

 @m |

-If the content of A being written to Excel reaches the maximum number of rows an Excel worksheet is allowed, automatically add a new sheet to hold the data |
+If the content of A being written to Excel reaches the maximum number of rows an Excel worksheet is allowed, automatically add a new sheet to hold the data. |

 Parameter: